fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

 Let's define a couple of classes in `repositories.py`.
 First off, we define the abstract class `RepositoryABC` that explains which required methods all repositories must include.
 Then we implement the `UserSqlAlchemyRepository` class, which implements logic on how to communicate with our SQLite database using SQLAlchemy.

-Imagine that you could here add in a `MongoDbRepository`, `RedisRepository` or `FakeRepository` which could be used by your business logic and/or tests.
+Imagine that you could here add in a `UserMongoDbRepository`, `UserRedisRepository` or `UserFakeRepository` which could be used by your business logic and/or tests.

 !!! example "repositories.py"